Skip to main content

 The One Big Beautiful Bill Act (OBBBA), signed into law in 2025, made two significant changes to federal gambling tax rules effective January 1, 2026.
 Both changes impact how gamblers file and how much they owe.

 Previously, recreational gamblers could deduct gambling losses up to the full amount of their winnings.
 Starting in 2026, the deduction is capped at 90% of total gambling losses.
-This creates “phantom income” for break-even gamblers: if you win $50,000 and lose $50,000, you can only deduct $45,000, leaving $5,000 in taxable income with zero actual profit.
-The cap applies to all recreational gamblers who itemize on Schedule A. Professional gamblers reporting on Schedule C are not subject to this cap.
+This creates "phantom income" for break-even gamblers: if you win $50,000 and lose $50,000, you can only deduct $45,000, leaving $5,000 in taxable income with zero actual profit.
+The cap applies to all gamblers who deduct losses, whether recreational (Schedule A) or professional (Schedule C).

 NJ-Specific Rules